 Gingivitis means ‘inflammation of the gums'.
 This is when the gums around the teeth become very red and swollen.
 Often the swollen gums bleed when they are brushed during cleaning.

 Long-standing gingivitis can turn into periodontal disease.
 There are a number of types of periodontal disease and they all affect the tissues supporting the teeth.
 As the disease gets worse the bone anchoring the teeth in the jaw is lost, making the teeth loose.
 If this is not treated, the teeth may eventually fall out.
-In fact, more teeth are lost through periodontal disease than through tooth decay.

-The first sign is blood on the toothbrush or in the rinsing water when you clean your teeth.
+The first sign is blood on your toothbrush or in the rinsing water when you clean your teeth.
 Your gums may also bleed when you are eating, leaving a bad taste in your mouth.
 Your breath may also become unpleasant.